astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 The **Tail of the Dragon** was considered to be… **evil** [sic] and of nature of Saturn or Saturn–Mars.

-Using this overly simplified if not dismissive approach, one could still utilise the knowledge of the nodes in their astrological interpretations and derive some additional insights from natal charts.
+Using this overly simplified if not dismissive approach, one could still utilise the knowledge of the nodes in astrological interpretations and derive some additional insights from natal charts.

 <div class="container post-pullout-box">
   <div class="row">